MicrosoftDocs/biztalk-docs/biztalk/core/step-1-reference-the-schema-dll1.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Step 1: Reference the Schema DLL
+# Step 1: How to Reference the Schema DLL
 In BizTalk, messages are immutable.
 Therefore, to change a property value you must create and modify a new message.
 You create and modify the new message by inserting a message assignment shape between the Receive and Send shapes.

  First, however, you must reference the schema DLL to gain access to the J.D.
 Edwards EnterpriseOne context properties.